MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 Get detailed explanability associated to the prediction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  You can use the method detail_contributions to see the detailed contributions of each of your features for each row of your new dataset.
+You can use the method detail_contributions to see the detailed contributions of each of your features for each row of your new dataset.
--  For classification problems, it automatically associates contributions with the right predicted label.
--  The predicted label can be computed automatically with predict method or you can specify in add_input method an ypred
+- For classification problems, it automatically associates contributions with the right predicted label. - The predicted label can be computed automatically in the method or you can specify an ypred with add_input method.

 .. code:: ipython3